galacticgargleblaster/abnormalizer/README.md

 abnormalizer operates on `.c` and `.h` files only

+`FILE` is backed up as `FILE.BAK` before work begins

+## What does this do?

+Makes indentation, spacing, naming of include guards and identifiers compliant with *Le Norme*

+## What doesn't this do?

+Fix syntactical errors, handle formatting of nested struct definitions

 ## Will this break my program?

 Maybe.
 It's a program that edits your code so you don't have to.

 ### Why???

-- It is a software person's duty to minimize the repetition of tasks which they themselves have done before.
+It is a software person's duty to minimize the repetition of tasks which they themselves have done before.

 This is a lazy hack built atop pygments, a syntax-highlighting library.